 Financial instruments that potentially subject the Foundation to concentrations of credit risk consist principally of cash, equity, and other investments.
 The Foundation generally places its investments with financial institutions and attempts to limit its credit exposure to any one financial institution.
-Cash deposits at each financial institution are insured by the Federal Deposit Insurance Corporation up to \$250,000.
-Deposits in excess of the FDIC limit totaled \$0 and \$72,204 as of December 31, 2018 and 2017, respectively.
-On December 31, 2018 and 2017, the Foundation had \$9,728,759 and \$6,782,818, respectively, invested in different brokerage accounts.
+The Company maintains deposits in a financial institution that at times exceeds the insured amount of \$250,000 provided by the U.S. Federal Deposit Insurance Corporation (FDIC).
+As of December 31, 2019 and 2018, there were no cash deposits in excess of the FDIC limit.
+On December 31, 2019 and 2018, the Foundation had \$11,351,849 and \$9,728,759, respectively, invested in different brokerage accounts.
 The Foundation maintains a continually managed investment strategy to diversify the risk of these investments; however, they are subject to normal market risk.
 Investments held in brokerage accounts are not FDIC insured.
 The Foundation does not require any collateral to support its financial instruments.